-This guide provides an overview of resources available for the study of international law and the related field of human rights law.
+This guide provides an overview of resources available for the study of international law.
 See tabs above for more information.

-For information related to human rights generally, rather than from a law perspective, please see the Human Rights subject guide.
+For information related to law resources and the Law Library generally generally, rather than from an international law perspective, please see the Law subject guide.

 Photo of interior of Law Library Turnbull Foundation Reading Room by John Gollings /

 Looking for your Unit of Study course eReadings?
 You can access them via the Unit of Study link on the library catalogue.

 Photo by John Gollings / Sydney Law School Collection

 This seminar will cover the recent and dramatic changes in the operation and regulation of multinational corporations, as well as the growing global tension between the "shareholder value" and "stakeholder rights" camps of corporate governance.
 Both private and regulatory innovations have made corporations simultaneously more efficient and potentially more dangerous -- how should corporate managers and corporate attorneys respond?

 About the Speakers:

 Professor Frank Partnoy is the George E. Barrett Professor of Law and Finance and the founding director of the Center for Corporate and Securities Law at the University of San Diego

 Professor Kent Greenfield is Professor of Law and Dean's Research Scholar at Boston College Law School, where he teaches constitutional law, corporate law, legal theory, and economic analysis of law.